In This Article

 • By Air: North Central West Virginia Airport (CKB) in Clarksburg is about 45 minutes away, offering regional flights and car rentals.

-Where I like to stay in Buckhannon, WV
+Where to Stay in Buckhannon, WV

 • Recommended for Families: Bicentennial Inn – Comfortable lodging with on-site dining and a convenient location near Main Street.